 A subsidized interest rate involves the auto manufacturer offering a lower rate for customers with good credit who use the automaker’s lending arm, such as Ford Credit or Toyota Financial Services.
 It’s often referred to as a “lease deal” for a specific monthly payment.

-You will need to compare this interest rate with financing you could obtain on your own through another lender to see which is better.
-Look through all the specifics of the lease terms to ensure an accurate comparison.
+You will need to compare this interest rate with financing you could obtain through another lender to see which is better.
+Look through all the details, not just rates.

 3. Subsidized residual values